 This went really well with the Chardonnay, which was smooth, with a light sweetness of white fruits.

 - 2nd Course: Seared Diver Scallop with Cauliflower puree, Australian Red Claw Salad, Apple Curry Mayo, Mixed Cress and Truffle dressing.

 Matched with a 2009 Thomas K Hardy “Imprimatur” Chardonnay

-Simple flavours of the fresh seafood and sweet savoury accompaniments went very well with this stronger Chardonnay, heavier and more robust than most with delicious citrus and oak tones.
+The simple flavours of the fresh seafood, and variety of sweet and savoury accompaniments went very well with this stronger Chardonnay.
+I found it more robust than other Chardonnays I have tasted, with delicious citrus and oak tones.

 (One of my favourite wines that night)